stefanprodan/gitops-app-distribution/README.md

 while measuring the service level objectives (SLOs) like availability, error rate percentage and average response time.
 If a drop in performance is noticed during the SLOs analysis, the release will be automatically rolled back with minimum impact to end-users.

+Service providers should have the option to customize the app to fit their SLAs e.g. set different resources requests and limits, tweak the auto-scaling thresholds or manual approval of canary releases.

 Technical solution:
 * create a repository with the manifests required to distribute the app on Kubernetes